 Here’s a close up look at the interface.

 It’s pretty simple, a rotary dial with ten speeds on the right and access to the preset controls and pulse setting on the left.

 To turn on the blender, turn the dial on the setting you’d like then push it.

 The preset controls are timed features so you can just set it and walk away.

-Both machines are actually similar but the difference would be the control.
-The S50 not only has variable speed but also has 2 preset controls for Smoothies and Power Blend.
+Both machines are similar, but the difference would be the control.
+The S50 not only has variable speed but also has two preset controls for Smoothies and Power Blend.

 Smoothie setting is self-explanatory.
 And Power Blend is equivalent to the highest speed setting and great for making hard to blend stuff like green smoothies on the 20-ounce container.